donntrenton/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 Once this is done, [create another account from scratch](https://metamask.zendesk.com/hc/en-us/articles/360015289452-Creating-Additional-MetaMask-Wallets-New-UI-) to send Ether to.

-In MetaMask, select the new account and copy the account address by clicking the **...** gadget, then selecting **Copy Address to clipboard**.
+In MetaMask, select the new account and copy the account address by clicking the **...** gadget and selecting **Copy Address to clipboard**.

 In the block explorer, search for the new account by clicking on the magnifying glass and pasting the account address